 Old Overholt Bonded Straight Rye Whiskey

-Last year, one of America’s oldest whiskey brands entered a new chapter.
+In 2020, one of America’s oldest whiskey brands entered a new chapter.
 A formula shake-up saw Old Overholt’s core expression gain a few extra proof points; a new, 114-proof line also launched; and all whiskeys in the lineup are now bottled without chill filtration.
 The latter factor is key, with more complexity and texture maintained in the final spirit.
-With attractive herbal notes surrounding a caramel core, the four-year-old, 100-proof Bonded expression punches well above its price tag, and represents the most versatile option among Old Overholt’s stellar, budget-friendly lineup.
-Average price: $25.
+With attractive herbal notes surrounding a caramel core, the 4-year-old, 100-proof Bonded expression punches well above its price tag, and represents the most versatile option in Old Overholt’s stellar, budget-friendly lineup.

 Wild Turkey 101 Kentucky Straight Rye Whiskey

 This rye ticks all the boxes that a bartender (home or professional) should seek from a well pour.
-It’s well balanced, with an overall sweet profile accented by fresh herbs and faint savory spices.
+It’s balanced, with an overall sweet profile accented by fresh herbs and faint savory spices.
 The ABV content and decent concentration of flavor mean it’s ready for action at cocktail hour, while a fairly lengthy finish ensures it can be enjoyed neat alongside a cold beer.
-Average price: $25.

 Old Forester Kentucky Straight Rye Whiskey